kingsdigitallab/kdl-vqa/README.md

-BVQA is a python command line tool that lets you ask a series of predefined questions to a visual language model (VLM) about a collection of images.
+BVQA is a python command line tool that lets you ask a series of predefined questions to a vision language model (VLM) about a collection of images.
 It saves the answers in json files (one file per image).

 In this tool, a **describer** is a backend for a family of vision language models.